 On a large plate with a lip, add the eggs, milk or cream, and vanilla extract.
 Whisk until just combined.
 Then sprinkle a little cinnamon over the top of the mixture.
 On another plate, add the almond meal in a thin layer.

 Add a little pad (1/2 tablespoon or so) of butter, plus a small drizzle of oil to a large pan or skillet over low/medium heat.
 Once the butter is melted, give the pan a swirl to distribute the mixture all over the surface.

 Take each piece of bread and add filling to the center.
 Press the edges together to seal the filling into the bread, like a PB&J sandwich.
 Dip each side of the bread in the egg mixture and then into the almond meal.
 Cook in the prepared pan for 2-4 minutes on each side, until golden brown and fragrant (the almond meal will become especially fragrant as it cooks).
 Remove to a plate and repeat until you’ve cooked all the pieces.
 Top each piece with a little bit of butter, powdered sugar, and serve alongside some maple syrup.
 If you add a latte in there, then you’re doing it right!
 This is a total weekend worthy breakfast that only takes about 20 minutes to make from start to finish.
+Give my Classic Stuffed French Toast a try if you love brunch!
 Enjoy! xo.
 Emma

 Note: You can cook the French toast in only butter or only oil.
 I like to use a combination as I think the butter adds flavor and the oil adds a little more of a crispy edge to the final dish, which I love.
 But if you want to use just one or the other, that’s totally OK too.